slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Value yourself.
 The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

 > *'Let go of your ego and your need for validation.'*

+> *'The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence.' -- Charles Bukowski*

 [Mastery](#on-mastery) and [core values](#on-identity) are good sources of confidence.
 In the meanwhile any source is good.
 Don't stop till you get it.